Socrates Hotchkiss Tryon Sr.

-Socrates Hotchkiss Tryon Sr. (January 24, 1816 – May 15, 1855) was a pioneer physician in what became the U.S. state of Oregon.
+Socrates Hotchkiss Tryon Sr. (January 24, 1816 – May 15, 1855) was a pioneer medical doctor in what became the U.S. state of Oregon.
 A native of Vermont, he later lived in Iowa and California before moving to the Oregon Territory where he settled the land that now comprises part of the Tryon Creek State Natural Area in Portland and Lake Oswego.
 He was also a member of the 1846 Iowa Constitutional Convention.

 Early life

 Socrates Tryon was born on January 24, 1816, Pawlet Township, Vermont, to Laura Hotchkiss and Jesse Tryon.
 The younger Tryon was educated at Castleton Medical College in Rutland County, graduating in the Spring of 1836.
-His grandfather, Socrates Hotchkiss, was also a physician in Vermont.
-Socrates Tryon later moved to the Iowa Territory where he lived in Linn County and served as the clerk for the United States District Court in 1840.
+His grandfather, Socrates Hotchkiss, was also a medical doctor in Vermont.
+Socrates Tryon later moved to Iowa Territory where he lived in Linn County and served as the clerk for the United States District Court in 1840.
 The territorial governor had appointed him as sheriff of the county in January 1839, but Tryon declined the position.
 Tryon represented Linn and Benton counties at Iowa's Second Constitutional Convention held in May 1846, which led to the admission of Iowa into the Union in December of that year.
 Tryon then moved to California with his wife, Frances (née Safley), and son, Socrates Hotchkiss Tryon Jr., before moving north to the Oregon Territory.
-There he was one of the first physicians in Oregon, settling a donation land claim in 1850 near what later became the city of Lake Oswego.
+There he was one of the first medical doctor in Oregon, settling a donation land claim in 1850 near what later became the city of Lake Oswego.